 People have different suggestions as to which oil is best for crispy roasted potatoes.
 Because they’re cooked at a high heat, it’s helpful to use an oil with a high smoke point.
 BBC uses sunflower oil for their best-ever roasted potatoes, Heston uses duck fat.
 I use olive oil, because that’s what I generally have on hand.
 It doesn’t have the highest smoke point of all the oils, but it does the job nicely.

 BBC suggested that a mix of rapeseed and butter was good – although it does need to be clarified butter.
 Something for me to test, AKA a work mandated reason to eat more potatoes.
 Stay tuned.

-Asking how long to cook your potatoes is like asking the length of string, if I can quote my Mum (and mum’s everywhere!)
+Asking how long to cook your potatoes is like asking the length of string.
 This depends on so many things – the size of the potatoes, your oven, how well you boiled them, etc. For this reason, I prefer not to give a cooking time.
 Once you’ve dropped the potatoes in oil and basted them, give them 20-30 minutes on the first side, size dependent.